 Please see Package Insert for more detailed information.

-The operator simply adds specimen to the sample chamber, puts the cassette in the magazine, loads the magazine into the ARIES® System, and the run will start automatically.
+The operator prepares the sample, adds it to the cassette, puts the cassette in the magazine, loads the magazine into the ARIES® System, and the run will start automatically.

 |Luminex Online Order Management|

 |Fax (Europe, Middle East, India, Asia):||+31 (0)73 800 1998|

 |ARIES® GBS Assay Protocol File Kit

 |ARIES® Two Module System